Robert Middleton: Career

 Middleton's career in entertainment began with a job as an announcer on WLW radio in Cincinnati.
 He worked steadily as a radio announcer and actor.

-One of his early works was as the narrator of the educational film "Duck and Cover".
+One of his early works was as the narrator of the educational film Duck and Cover.
 After appearing on the Broadway stage and live television, Middleton began appearing in films in 1954, and in film opposite Humphrey Bogart in The Desperate Hours (1955), Danny Kaye in The Court Jester (1955), Gary Cooper in Friendly Persuasion (1956), Richard Egan and Elvis Presley in Love Me Tender (1956), Dorothy Malone and Robert Stack in The Tarnished Angels (1958), Robert Taylor and Richard Widmark in The Law and Jake Wade (1958), and Dean Martin in Career (1959).

 Middleton appeared in many television programs in the 1950s and 1960s, including the CBS anthology series Appointment with Adventure.
 He played a dishonest candidate for the United States House of Representatives in an episode of ABC's The Real McCoys, starring Walter Brennan and Richard Crenna.
 In the story line, Middleton falsely claimed to have previously been a farmer in a bid for the farm vote.
 Middleton was cast as "The Tichborne Claimant" in the NBC anthology series The Joseph Cotten Show.

 In 1956, he guest-starred on James Arness's TV Western series Gunsmoke, playing the title character in the episode "Dutch George" (S1E32), a flamboyant career horse thief who was friends with Matt Dillon in their wilder younger days (this episode unveiled some of Dillon's shadier past, once being a young man who also might have stolen, who at a yet to be revealed crossroad in life, opted to be a lawman).
+In 1960 he appeared on Wagon Train S3 E21 "The Tom Tuckett Story" as Nat Burkett.

 He starred as Lucius Crane in 1959 in an unaired pilot episode for a detective series called The Fat Man based on a successful radio series of the same name.
 In 1961, he was cast as Arthur Sutro in the episode "The Road to Jericho" of the ABC Western series, The Rebel, starring Nick Adams, and guest-starred in the episode "A Man of Means" of the short-lived crime adventure-drama series The Investigators, starring James Franciscus and James Philbrook.